 Distant Rumors by William Gensburger

-16 excellent short stories from William Gensburger that cover the many aspects of life and death.
-Stories include:
+16 excellent short stories from William Gensburger that cover the many aspects of life and death, and will leave you wanting more.

-What More Readers Had to Say
+What Readers Had to Say

 “Engaging, happy, sad, interesting, wild . . . it made me want more!”